AdobeDocs/federated-audience-composition.en/help/compositions/activities/scheduler.md

 The **Scheduler** activity is a **Flow control** activity.
 It allows you to schedule when the composition gets started.
 This activity should be considered as a scheduled start.
 It can only be used as the first activity of the composition.

-If you have configured a connection to the Federated Data Composition destination, you can use this activity to send over Adobe Experience Platform audiences at regular frequencies.
+If you have configured a connection to the Federated Audience Composition destination, you can use this activity to send over Adobe Experience Platform audiences at regular frequencies.
 [Learn how to enrich Adobe Experience Platform audiences with external data](../../connections/destinations.md)

 ![](../assets/scheduler.png)